-You’ll want to take advantage of any savings you can because Chevrolet doesn’t incentivize the Colorado as heavily as it does its larger Silverado 1500 pickup.
-In many cases, the full-size Silverado is cheaper once you factor in those discounts, especially if you pit one against a lavishly equipped Colorado.
-For many buyers, the smaller pickup better suits their needs, regardless.
-But this pricing overlap is something to consider.
-It holds for the Canyon and the full-size GMC Sierra, and even for the Ranger and Ford’s full-size F-150 pickup.
+Indeed, you’ll want to take advantage of any savings you can because Chevrolet doesn’t incentivize the Colorado as heavily as it does its full-size Silverado 1500 pickup.
+In fact, the larger Silverado can be cheaper once you factor in its discounts, especially if you pit one against a lavishly equipped Colorado.
+For many buyers, the smaller pickup better suits their needs, but this pricing overlap is worth considering.
+Similar overlaps hold for the Canyon and the full-size GMC Sierra, and even for the Ranger and Ford’s full-size F-150 pickup.

-Also back will be two body styles: the two-door extended cab with half-sized rear-hinged back doors and the crew cab with four conventional doors.
-Extended cabs seat four passengers, crew cabs five.
-Both will again offer a 6-foot, 2-inch-long cargo bed (Chevy calls it the Long Box).
-The 2021 Colorado Crew Cab will also remain available with a 5-foot, 2-inch bed (called the Short Box).
+If Colorado is your pick, expect the 2021 lineup to reprise four models: utilitarian Work Truck (WT), fancier LT, and off-road-oriented Z71 and ZR2.
+Two body styles return; the two-door extended cab with half-sized, rear-hinged back doors; and the Crew Cab with four conventional doors.
+Extended cabs seat four passengers, Crew Cabs five.
+Both are available with a 6-foot, 2-inch-long cargo bed Chevy calls the Long Box.
+The Crew Cab can also be fitted with a 5-foot, 2-inch bed called the Short Box.

 Will the styling be different?

-Not until the redesign.
-Colorado’s angular forms can seem awkward from some angles, but overall, it might appeal to buyers not so interested in the “truckier” look of rivals like the Gladiator, Ranger, Nissan Frontier, even the GMC Canyon.
+None of these alterations change the angular forms can make the Colorado seem awkward from some angles.
+Still, the design may appeal to buyers not so enthusiastic for the truckier look of rivals like the Gladiator, Ranger, Nissan Frontier, even the Canyon.

 Dress-up packages for the ZR2 and other 2021 Colorado models are expected to again include the Dusk and Midnight special editions ($3,215 each for 2020) with off-road lights and gloss-black exterior body addenda.
 The RST and Redline special editions ($2,995 and $2,680, respectively) should again be available on the LT and include similar appearance items.